Jennifer Beamer, Ph.D.

 Clinical Associate Professor

-Erica's research focused on health promotion and exercise psychology in an ethnically diverse population and examination of physical activity promotion for postpartum women and health behavior promotion.
+Erica's research focuses on health promotion and exercise psychology in an ethnically diverse population and examination of physical activity promotion for postpartum women and health behavior promotion.